fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/_index.md

 For Kubernetes clusters on well-known cloud providers (AWS, GCP, Azure, IBM, VMware etc), the Kubernetes nodes are prepopulated well-known failure domain labels.

-Portworx parses these labels to update it's understanding of the cluster topology.
+Portworx parses these labels to update its understanding of the cluster topology.
 Users don't need to perform any additional steps.

 |**Label Name** |**Purpose**|
 |-------------------------|------------|